bradgessler/breakpoint/README.md

 **It is important to note** that due to limitations within the Sass language itself, which themselves stem from some potentially unexpected cascading from doing so, Breakpoint is unable to concat like media queries into a single media query.
 This means they will be spread out throughout your CSS.
 This is unfortunate, yes, but currently unavoidable.
 That being said, once [Sass Issue #241: Seperate Media/Browser Specific Markup to Separate Style Sheet](https://github.com/nex3/sass/issues/241) hits, be sure we're going to take full advantage of it.

+## Installation

+Add this line to your application's Gemfile:

+    gem 'breakpoint'

+And then execute:

+    $ bundle

+Or install it yourself as:

+    $ gem install breakpoint

+Then, at the top of your sass file, include breakpoint:

+    @import "breakpoint"

 ## Full documentation is available on the [Breakpoint Wiki](https://github.com/Team-Sass/breakpoint/wiki)